 Films — Live Action

-- Back to the Future: Crispin Glover has said that the reason he left the series after the first film is because he thought his character George McFly getting rich and bullying his own former bully Biff Tannen sent a bad message.
+- Back to the Future: the film is supposed to show that George achieves success in various aspects of his life after learning to stand up for himself.
+However, Crispin Glover has said that the reason he left the series after the first film is because he thought the film showed that George was rewarded with material wealth for violence and bullying.

 - Case 39.
 Sometimes, parents are totally justified in abusing their child.
 (The astonishing number of children in Real Life who suffer physical and mental abuse because their parents think they're possessed by demons may have a bone to pick with this movie.
 The ones who survive the abuse, anyway.)